schmettow/New_Stats/docs/Classic_linear_models.md

 ```

 ```
-## [1] 0.0368
+## [1] 1
 ```

-So, with the data of Mathur & Reichling we can be pretty sure that the Uncanny Valley effect is present.
-This conclusion sounds strong, and is even more interesting from a philosophy-of-science point-of-view.
+So, with the our data we can be pretty sure that the Uncanny Valley effect is present.
+Probably, there is a very tiny chance that it does not exist, which we would only catch by increasing the resolution of the posterior, i.e. running more MCMC iterations.
+This conclusion is even more interesting from a philosophy-of-science point-of-view.
 It was in 1970, when Masahiro Mori published his theory on the relation  between human likeness and emotional response.
-This article is astonishingly recent and clearly anticipates the emerge of human-like robots and virtual characters  [https://spectrum.ieee.org/automaton/robotics/humanoids/the-uncanny-valley].
+Fifty years later this article all but outdated in how lucidly it  anticipates the emerge of human-like robots and virtual characters  [%https://spectrum.ieee.org/automaton/robotics/humanoids/the-uncanny-valley].
 But for a modern reader in Social Sciences the article abruptly stops, right where we would expect the experimental part confirming the theory.
 It seems that Mori's theory sprang just from his own feelings.
 Introspection as a scientific method is likely to give seasoned researcher another uncanny feeling.
 But, we must not mistaken here, Mori used his inner world for finding a theory, not for testing it.
-Once the world was ready, Mori's theory turned out to be immensely useful and can be proven.
+Once the world was ready it, Mori's theory turned out to provable and immensely useful for design.

 Still, I argue that we have not yet fully confirmed  Mori's theory.
-Strictly spoken, the data of Mathur & Reichling only prove that *on average* the effect exists.
-That is something, but it is much stronger to state: *everyone* experiences the Uncanny Valley.
+Strictly spoken, the data of Mathur & Reichling only prove that *on average* the effect exists, that is if we aggregate over participants.
+It would be much stronger to state: *everyone* experiences the Uncanny Valley.
 In essence, we could estimate the same cubic models, but *one per participant*.
-That requires more data, because the analysis of very participant requires the data from every participant.
+That requires non-aggregated data, because the analysis of very participant requires the data from every participant.
 The next chapter will introduce *multi-level models*, which can simultaneously estimate a model on population level and participant level.
-At the end of that chapter, we will return to Uncanny  Valley with more data to feed our chains.
+At the end of the following chapter, we will return to the Uncanny  Valley with more data to feed our chains.
 Spoiler alert: the Uncanny Valley effect could be *universal*.